-Pursuant to a custody agreement between the Trust and U.S. Bank, National Association ("U.S. Bank"), U.S. Bank serves as the custodian of the Fund's assets (the "Custodian").
-Pursuant to the custody agreement, the Custodian receives an annual fee based on the Fund's total average daily net assets, subject to a minimum annual fee, and certain settlement charges.
+Pursuant to a custody agreement between the Trust and the Fund, and U.S. Bank National Association, U.S. Bank Association serves as the custodian of the Fund's assets (the "Custodian").
+Pursuant to the custody agreement, the Custodian receives an annual fee from the Adviser based on the Fund's total average daily net assets, subject to a minimum annual fee, and certain settlement charges.
 The Custodian also is entitled to reimbursement for certain out-of-pocket expenses.
 The Custodian's address is 1555 North Rivercenter Drive, Suite 302, Milwaukee, Wisconsin 53212.